ViolenceWorks/VT-69/Documentation/ParserArchetecture.md

 Cyan | 0 | 1 | 1
 White | 1 | 1 | 1

 While this imlementation is limited in that it does not offer complete compatability with Linux console escape codes, it is far more capable than a hardware VT-100.
-The 'blink' attribute is not implemented, because web browsers got rid of that tag and I'm still salty about it, and the marquee tag is too hard to build.
+The 'blink' attribute is not implemented, because web browsers got rid of that tag and I'm still salty about it, and the marquee tag is too hard to build, or I don't care enough to do it.